tesuji/ctf-writeups/2025/b01lers/pwn/guess/readme.md

 The program first receives 5 bytes from stdin, then prints them directly via printf.
 This is a famous format vulnerability.
-In this case, it could be used to leak values on the stack, which contains libc addresses, PIE addresses, and stack addresses.
+In this case, it could be used to leak values on the stack, which contains libc, PIE, or stack addresses.
+However, since the format string is only 5 bytes in length, we can only leak one kind of address via `%{index}$p` syntax, where `index` is a number from range 1 up to 99.
+With gdb, we can set the breakpoint at `printf(first_shot);` and examine the stack to calculate the useful indexes.

-It then receives 4 long integers from stdin called `s1, d1, s2, d2`.
+The program then receives 4 long integers from stdin called `s1, d1, s2, d2`.
 And perform two arbitrary writes:
 ```c
     *(long *) s1 = d1;
     *(long *) s2 = d2;